ethereumfollowprotocol/app/README.md

   <a href="https://x.com/efp"><img src="https://img.shields.io/twitter/follow/efp?label=%40efp&style=social&link=https%3A%2F%2Fx.com%2Fefp" alt="x account" /></a>
 </p>

+<h1 align="center" style="font-size: 2.75rem; font-weight: 900; color: white;">Ethereum Follow Protocol Web App</h1>

 ## Overview

-The Ethereum Follow Protocol (EFP) is a native Ethereum protocol designed for following and tagging Ethereum accounts.
+The Ethereum Follow Protocol (EFP) is a native Ethereum protocol designed for following and tagging Ethereum addresses.
 This web application serves as the interface for interacting with the protocol, providing users with a seamless experience to manage their social graph on the blockchain.

 ## Important Links